 Another test, called a hemoglobin A1c or A1c test, is performed by your doctor.
 This test measures the average blood glucose level over three months.
 The results can tell you how well your diabetes has been controlled.
 Your diet may require changes when your A1c level is too high.

 In addition to controlling your diabetes, your diabetic dialysis diet is designed to help you with your kidney disease.
 By sticking to your fluid allowance, eating the recommended foods and watching your phosphorus, sodium and potassium intake, plus taking your prescribed medications, you will eat well and should feel better and stay healthier.

 Your dietitian will monitor your health and conduct a nutrition assessment when you start on dialysis and then each year after that.
 This assessment will check for any signs of nutrition problems, changes in weight and energy levels plus any problems that may interfere with eating.
-It will include a nutrition plan individualized for your personal needs.

 No diet or treatment can reverse the damage done to the kidneys.
 The diabetic dialysis diet will keep you healthy by managing your blood glucose levels and lessening the chances of other complications resulting from diabetes and kidney disease.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.